Reducing Deployment Downtime

 - Upgrading the Mendix Operator version

-Using the PreferRolling Strategy in Standalone Environments
+Configuring the Deployment Strategy parameters in Standalone Environments

 apiVersion: privatecloud.mendix.com/v1alpha1